browne878/CustomerViewerAPI-JS/README.md

 I have compiled a list of useful request which can be easily accessed.

 You can import the collection with this [file](CustomerViewerAPI-JS.postman_collection.json).

+If you wish to use my Deployed API, you can [this](CustomerViewerAPI-JS-LIVE.postman_collection.json) collection to query it.